THE BEGINnING

-At six years old in Singapore, Yevan David got behind the wheel of his first go-kart.
+At six years old in Sri Lanka, Yevan David got behind the wheel of his first go-kart.
 The feeling was instant and addictive.
 That $2,000 kart, a significant family investment, sparked a passion that would define everything that followed.

-For years, it was weekends at the track.
+For years, it was weekends at the track in Singapore.
 Nine to one, Saturday and Sunday.
 Fifteen minutes on, fifteen minutes off.
 Yevan was a kid who loved driving fast.

 EARLY SUCCESS IN ASIA

-By 2017, at just 10 years old, Yevan won the X30 Cadet Asia Cup Championship, showcasing a blend of skill and strategy that set him apart.
-He defended the title in 2018, then became Rotax Junior Asia Vice Champion in 2019.
+By 2017, at just 10 years old, Yevan won the X30 Cadet Asia Championship, showcasing a blend of skill and strategy that set him apart.
+He followed that by winning the X30 Asia Cup in 2018, going on to become Rotax Junior Asia Vice Champion in 2019.

 But Yevan knew that to reach F1, Asia was just the beginning.
 Europe was where he needed to prove himself.